raesene/eathar/README.md

 ## Running Eathar

-Eathar connects to a Kubernetes cluster, it'll look for a kubeconfig in `~/.kube/config` and use that if found.
-If you want to specify a different location use the `--kubeconfig` file. within that file it'll use the `current-context` (allowing others is on the ToDo list)
+Eathar connects to a Kubernetes cluster, it works based on whatever you have your current context set to.

 At the moment here's the things it can check for